modisek/modisek.github.io/content/posts/ansible-dev-laptop.md

 #### prerequisites
 * You need to have ansible installed
-* Some modules are ependent on your distribution eg. for your package manager, am using xbps since i am on void linux, and this is not a tutorial for ansible
+* Some modules are dependent on your distribution eg. for your package manager, am using xbps since i am on void linux, and this is not a tutorial for ansible

 #### Ansible
 - set up ssh